Custom Integration for DSR

 var rawSignature = hmac.ComputeHash(Encoding.UTF8.GetBytes(data));

-var signature = BitConverter.ToString(rawSignature).Replace("-", "").ToLower();
+var signature = BitConverter.ToString(rawSignature).Replace("-", "").ToLower();var key = "YOUR VERIFICATION KEY";

 var data = "JSON PAYLOAD OF THE EVENT";